6thfdwp/learning-thoughts/JavaScript-language-and-paradigms.md

 Not necessary to use `new`,  `Object.create()` is enough

 **Composition over inheritance**
-Avoid inheritance hierarchy, instead assembling small functions
+This is what libraries like React promotes: declarative, functional composition instead of imperative, OOP style, avoid inheritance hierarchy

 **Prototype**
-`new` is used to invoke a function `A` as constructor, which is useful to create objects that share properties (mostly functions as methods)
+`new` is used to invoke a function `A` as constructor, which is useful to create objects that share properties (like functions as instance methods)

 1. Create an empty object internally (let's call it `o`), `this` refers to `o`
 2. Execute function body `this.x = 1` attach instance's properties